Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to work as an electrician in Indiana:

-Electrical work is in demand, and Indiana has multiple paths to start a solid career.
+Electrical work is widely needed, and Indiana has multiple paths to start a solid career.
 Pick the school that fits your location, budget, and schedule, and get your application in early.

 Your next step: Contact two or three of the schools above and ask about their next enrollment dates and apprenticeship connections.
 The sooner you start, the sooner you’ll be on the job.